ogmarveler/NetSCAD/README.md

 // For Metric, Axis will set measurements to 20mm, 10mm, 5mm, 1mm increments.
 // For Imperial, Axis will be set to 1/4, 1/8, 1/16, and 1/32 inch increments.
 // For larger measurements, adjust Min, Max, and Scale accordingly to keep axis readable.
-// All parameters are optional, so only new AxisSettings() needs to be called to generate axes.
 // Cache if called multiple times var axisSettings = new AxisSettings(
      outputDirectory: PathHelper.GetProjectRoot(), // ..NetScad.Axis/Scad/Axis
-     backgroundType: BackgroundType.Dark, // Axis color will be white, or black if Light background type selected
+     backgroundType: BackgroundType.Dark, // Axis color will be white or black
      measureType: MeasureType.Imperial, // inches
      minX: 0, // for positive only axis, max must be positive
      maxX: Inch1.ToMm(3), // can set as inches
      minY: Inch1.ToMm(-3), // can set negative axis starting point
-     maxY: 70, // can be set as millimeters, will adjust to 76.2mm if imperial measure type selected
+     maxY: 70, // can be set as millimeters, will adjust to 76.2mm if imperial measure type
      minZ: -Inch4.ToMm(3), // Fractional axes can be used (3/4")
      maxZ: 0 // for negative only axis, min must be negative );